MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M02_ak.md

 1. Connect to the **Client 1 VM** and browse to Microsoft 365 compliance center (https://compliance.microsoft.com/) as **MOD Administrator**.

-2. In left navigation of the Microsoft 365 admin center, select **Information protection**.
+2. In left navigation of the Microsoft 365 compliance center, select **Information protection**.

 3. Select **Turn on now** next to the following warning message to activate content processing in Office online files.

 	*Your organization has not turned on the ability to process content in Office online files that have encrypted sensitivity labels applied and are stored in OneDrive and SharePoint.
 You can turn on here, but note that additional configuration is required for Multi-Geo environments.
 Learn more*

-4. Create the first sensitivity label - **General**
+4. Create the first sensitivity label - **General**.

 	Select **+ Create a label** and follow the wizard with the following information: